DIRECTOR // UNDERWATER DIRECTOR OF PHOTOGRAPHY

 Underwater Director of Photography & National Geographic Photographer specialized in Underwater Environments, immersive storytelling, commercial & expedition visuals, ocean exploration, Virtual Reality & emerging visual mediums.

 Luis's unique experience with deep ocean camera technology, oceanic wildlife & high-tech underwater cinema has made him a sought-after visual artist & collaborator for productions looking to push the envelope in exploring & documenting the ocean frontier.

 His print, motion & new media work has been featured across National Geographic’s print, digital, museum & television platforms, the New York Times, the Washington Post, on Discovery channel, History channel, NOVA & Curiosity Stream, among others.

-Luis has sent robotic camera systems into one of the deepest ocean trenches on earth & he has logged hundreds of hours in manned submarines, including over sixty hours in the U.S. Navy's manned deep-ocean research submersible ALVIN, diving beyond 10,000 feet deep in the abyss to photograph environments at the edges of the ocean frontier.
+Luis has sent robotic camera systems into one of the deepest ocean trenches on earth & he has logged hundreds of hours in manned submarines, including on five expeditions with the U.S. Navy's manned deep-ocean research submersible ALVIN, diving beyond 12,000 feet deep in the abyss to photograph environments at the edges of the ocean frontier.

 He has been Director of Photography on many challenging, high-stakes media projects using submarines and robotic ocean vehicles to capture images for clients including BBC Oceans, NHK & National Geographic, in remote corners of the planet.